 Between March and October, newly laid turf should be watered profusely within 30 minutes of installation.
 This watering must be repeated daily until the turf has fully established (usually about a month).
 In general at least 2 hours per day of constant watering over the entire new lawn will be imperative.
 The drier and windier the weather, the more water is needed.
 If there are any signs of the turf drying out (including gaps between the turves, browning etc), water it profusely immediately.

 Ground preparation is essential if you are to obtain satisfactory results: Take up any existing lawn, rotavate or dig over the soil to a depth of 4 - 6 inches, remove any debris, sticks, stones, weeds etc, then level and smooth the soil by raking it.

-Measure your proposed lawn area accurately in square metres (or square yards if you prefer!) - click here for our Measuring Guide.
-Then order your Turf from Somergreen Turf - ideally be ready to lay the Turf within 48 hours of delivery.
+Measure your proposed lawn area accurately in square metres, square yards or square feet - or use our simple measurement calculator.
+Then order your turf from Somergreen Turf - ideally be ready to lay the Turf within 48 hours of delivery.

 Whenever weeds or moss are present make sure that you treat them with the relevant chemical which can be purchased at Mole Valley Farmers, or Garden Centres etc. This can be applied by yourself using a sprayer, or contact us for a quote to do it for you.
 In our experience, fertilisers with added herbicide and moss killer are rarely strong enough to treat areas successfully.